What is Unlevered Free Cash Flow?

 To learn more, see our guide on equity value vs enterprise value.

-Below is a video explanation of how unlevered free cash flow (free cash flow to the firm) works.
+Below is a video explanation of how this works.

 This has been a guide to unlevered free cash flow and free cash flow to the firm (FCFF).
 The best way to completely understand this metric is through practicing financial modeling and building the calculation yourself in Excel from scratch.

-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.
+CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)® certification, designed to transform anyone into a world-class financial analyst.

-Additionally, these free resources may be a big help to you:
+Additionally, these free CFI resources may be a big help to you: